 Data analysis and report writing

-Information and Technology Services (
+Information and Technology Professional Services (not hardware/software)

 Any request for clarification must be received by NRC in writing at least 5 working days before the deadline for submission of tenders.
 NRC will reply to bidders' questions at least 2 working days before the deadline for submission of tenders.
 Questions regarding the assignment, can be addressed to maria.keucheyan@nrc.no